BindBC/bindbc-lua/README.md

     }
 }
 /*
-This version attempts to load the GLFW library using a user-supplied file name.
+This version attempts to load the Lua library using a user-supplied file name.
 Usually, the name and/or path used will be platform specific, as in this example which attempts to load `lua51.dll` from the `libs` subdirectory, relative to the executable, only on Windows.
 */
 // version(Windows) loadLua("libs/lua51.dll")
 ```
 Because of the number of changes to Lua's C API between releases, `bindbc-lua` does not attempt to load any version by default as there is no version of the API that is shared by all supported versions of Lua.
 A specific version of Lua must be specified via the `-version` compiler switch or the `versions` DUB directive with the desired Lua version number.
-In this example, the GLFW dynamic binding is compiled to support Lua 5.1:
+In this example, the Lua dynamic binding is compiled to support Lua 5.1 (note that version `0.1.0` as used here is just an example; please use the latest version in real code):

 __dub.json__
 ```